Jan Żaryn: Controversy

-In the late 1990s, the Polish Information Agency commissioned Żaryn to write a concise history of Poland that could be translated in several languages and distributed at the Polish embassies.
+In the late 1990s, the Polish Information Agency commissioned Żaryn to write a concise history of Poland that could be translated into several languages and distributed at the Polish embassies.
 However, a public outcry followed when it turned out that Żaryn expressed discredited views on the contemporary history of Poland.
-For instance, Żaryn argued that the Polish Round Table Agreement had been a sort of a conspiracy and that the government of Jan Olszewski had been overthrown in a coup d'état.
+For instance, Żaryn argued that the Polish Round Table Agreement had been a sort of conspiracy and that the government of Jan Olszewski had been overthrown in a coup d'état.
 While the book has been published in Polish, its English translation has been called off.

 In 2009, in connection with the radio criticism on awarding the victim status of a person repressed by the communist government to Lech Wałęsa, Żaryn was dismissed from the Public Education Office of the Institute of National Remembrance. Żaryn later reiterated that Lech Wałęsa collaborated with the communist Security Service in the 1970s.

 Żaryn has described far right Polish South African Janusz Waluś continuing detention as “the result of personal vengeance from part of the South African elite”.